sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 ## Options

-You can also limit the number of hashes of a word (e.g. only the first 4 combinations) or just hash the full word without letter combinations.
+You can also limit the number of hashes from a word (e.g., only the first four combinations) or just hash the full word without letter combinations.
 This works for both, the raw and the normal functions.

 ### Full word hash